How to Light a Water Heater with Electronic Pilot

 Water heaters are fired in one of three ways.
 So, knowing the type you have is essential to lighting it:

-1. Standing pilot, electronically lit: Many newer water heaters require that you know how to light a water heater with electronic pilot.
+1. Standing pilot, electronically lit: Many newer water heaters require that you know how to light a water heater with an electronic pilot.
 They have a gas control that looks like this one made by Honeywell.
 Look for a status light that blinks when the pilot is lit and a small igniter button, possibly with a lightning bolt symbol next to it.

 2. Standing pilot, manually lit: If your water heater is quite old, it might not have an electronic pilot.
 There will be no status light or ignition button.
 We recommend you contact an HVAC company that repairs old water heaters for information on manually lighting the pilot or to discuss replacing the water heater.

-3. Electronic ignition without a pilot: Some newer units don’t have standing pilot light, that is, one that is always lit.
-They fire only when water heating is ncessary.
+3. Electronic ignition without a pilot: Some newer units don't have a standing pilot light, that is, one that is always lit.
+They fire only when water heating is necessary.
 Clues that you have one of these models are that it is newer and does not have an ignition button.
-If the unit isn’t lighting, it is probably a faulty thermocouple or gas control valve.
+If the unit isn't lighting, it is probably a faulty thermocouple or gas control valve.

 How to Light a Water Heater with Electronic Pilot in 6 Steps

-If you’re sure your water heater has an electronic pilot (type 1 above), locate its gas control assembly.
-It is a box attached near the bottom of the unit with a rotating control knob or dial, igniter button, status window, wiring and the gas line attached.
+If you're sure your water heater has an electronic pilot (type 1 above), locate its gas control assembly.
+It is a box attached near the bottom of the unit with a rotating control knob or dial, igniter button, status window, wiring, and the gas line attached.

-1. If the water heater has electrical wiring for a fan or other function, then make sure its circuit is on;
+1. If the water heater has electrical wiring for a fan or other function, then make sure its circuit is on.

-2. Turn the gas valve to the on position, if necessary;
+2. Turn the gas valve to the on position, if necessary.

-3. Rotate the gas-control knob or dial to the pilot position;
+3. Rotate the gas-control knob or dial to the pilot position.

 4. Depress the knob.
-Then, hold it down while completing the next step;
+Then, hold it down while completing the next step.

 6. Once the pilot is lit (its blue flame can be seen through the small observation window), turn the knob to the hot position or a hotter setting, if you prefer.
 Then, listen or look for the gas burner to fire.